Kaltharos/RPGMods/README.md

 <details>
 <summary>Changelog</summary>

+`1.1.2`
+- Bug fix for exception error on trying to get disabled/offline allies location.

 `1.1.1`
 - Attempt at fixing proximity glow bug where the mod can't decide if they're close or far.
 - Clan members are now factored in for honor system siege.